SOUNDBOXES WORKSHOP with DEREK HOLZER

 WHAT TO BRING

 I will provide most of the tools and materials necessary for constructing the box, however there are a few things you should bring yourself:

-Derek Holzer (1972) is an American sound artist based in Berlin, whose current interests include DIY analog electronics, sound art, field recording and the meeting points of electroacoustic, noise, improv and extreme music.
-He has played live experimental sound, as well as taught workshops in noise art technology, across Europe, North America, Brazil and New Zealand.
+Derek Holzer (1972) is an American instrument builder and sound artist based in Berlin DE, whose current interests include DIY analog electronics, field recording, media archaeology and the meeting points of electroacoustic, noise, improv and extreme music.
+He has played live experimental sound, as well as taught noise art technology workshops across Europe, North America, Brazil and New Zealand.

 This workshop has been organized by James Brewster with support from Kulturbryggan.Tags: photo, soundboxes, sweden, workshop